mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### A - Repertoire importation into the the game making community

-Following Gutiérrez's [-@gutierrez_developing_2008; -@gutierrez_learning_2019-1] concept of learning as movement between spaces, we can locate participant repertoires in the data of this study that are imported into a new activity happening in an emerging third space from other activity systems.
-This section draws mostly on interview data which allows a greater precision in locating the repertoires as pre-existing in other settings rather than being rapidly developed in the new setting.
-Two key themes of repertoires emerged, those repertoires involving funds of knowledge and repertoires involving divisions of labour.
+Following Gutiérrez's [-@gutierrez_developing_2008; -@gutierrez_learning_2019-1] concept of learning as movement between spaces, we can locate participant repertoires that are imported from other activity systems into an emerging third space of the game-making activity.
+To do this, this section draws primarily on interview data, which allows a greater precision in locating the repertoires as pre-existing in other settings rather than being rapidly developed in the new setting.
+Two key themes of imported repertoires emerged from the data: those involving funds of knowledge and those involving divisions of labour.

 <!-- Based on this table
 https://docs.google.com/spreadsheets/d/1EvMehUNHIGj0xRyrKgBxj5GwOGHwnTFw9EMBJ3Ot9Kc/edit?gid=1243995712#gid=1243995712 -->

-Addressing first repertoires involving **divisions of labour**, Barron's helping roles [@barron_parents_2009] in technology use (teacher, project collaborator, learning broker, nontechnical consultant and learner) are present from initial stages.
-These these roles are illustrated in observed practice or in interview data.
+Addressing first repertoires involving divisions of labour, helping roles identified by Barron and colleagues [@barron_parents_2009] in technology use (teacher, project collaborator, learning broker, non-technical consultant, and learner) are present from the initial stages.
+These roles are illustrated in observed practice or in interview data (see summary in Appendix.helping roles).
 Some imported practices are parent-led.
 In video data and interview data with Susanna and Tehillah, the parent details how she is able to support her child based on her home knowledge of working styles and the use of paper to help the child sketch (see Vignette 2).
 The paper prototyping as a home practice imported to this space is also cited by Mark(p) and Ed(c) in interview data (see Interview.2.a).
-Mark(p) describes a style of working slowly and methodically as plodding - "we are plodders", a style supported by step-by-step documentation which the family access at home (see Interview.2.b).
-This game making program set an expectation parents to get involved with the game coding as well as young people.
-Maggie (Interview.3.a) shares her thoughts on the changing nature of Home Education communities, that parents are now more passive and think of their roles as arranging tutoring for their childrens, whereas she is more aligned with a DIY approach, and keen to get involved.
+Mark(p) describes a style of working slowly and methodically as plodding, "we are plodders", a style supported by step-by-step documentation which the family accesses at home (see Interview.2.b).
+This game-making program set an expectation for parents to get involved with the game coding as well as young people.
+Maggie (Interview.3.a) shares her thoughts on the changing nature of Home Education communities, noting that parents are now more passive and think of their roles as arranging tutoring for their children, whereas she is more aligned with a DIY approach and keen to get involved.

-Other divisions of labour which highlight imported repertoires roles of young people are present the data.
-In Interview.1.c Madiha(p) describes Nasrin(c)'s strong preference for independent working which her mother Madiha respects and accommodates.
-Anastasia(p) (P1.debrief) also shared reflections on the issues of family and home education dynamics, suggesting that parents may get in the way of young people's ability to move into other's spaces to learn things, and that parental helping roles may therefore be a hindrance.
+Other divisions of labour, which highlight imported repertoires and roles of young people, are present in the data.
+In Interview.1.c, Madiha(p) describes Nasrin(c)'s strong preference for independent working, which her mother Madiha respects and accommodates.
+Anastasia(p) (P1.debrief) also shared reflections on the issues of family and home education dynamics, suggesting that parents may get in the way of young people's ability to move into other people's spaces to learn things, and that parental helping roles may therefore be a hindrance.

 <!-- NOTE ANY MORE/ PERHAPS NORMS -->

-Turning to funds of knowledge and interest, present in the areas of game playing interests, art, environmental and other global concerns and professional knowledge.
-For example, some adults imported knowledge from professional communities or previous studies, for example Maggie had studied Pascal previously and Dan brought practices from work and from volunteering at Coder Dojo.
+Turning to funds of knowledge and interest, which are present in the areas of game playing interests, art, environmental and other global concerns and professional knowledge.
+For example, some adults imported knowledge from professional communities or previous studies, for example Maggie had studied Pascal previously and Dan brought practices from work and from volunteering at Coder Dojo (see Interview 3 & 4).
 Movement of repertoires was also well illustrated in the mobilisation of game related knowledge.
 From P2 onward the use of a half-baked game as a starting point also allowed FoK to be mobilised in several ways.
 The knowledge of what was normal in such a platform game, the use of gravity as a known concept in variables.
 And motivation to change such a game and personalise it via the graphical matrix.
 In Interview.1.a Nasrin shares some of the links between Minecraft practices and graphical asset authoring in the Piskel software.
 This surfacing of home interests into a shared process had an additional benefit for some parents.
-In Inteview.1.b Madiha shared that via joint game making she had developed greater understanding of and had become more involved in Nasrin's gaming activity.
+In Interview.1.b Madiha shared that via joint game making she had developed greater understanding of and had become more involved in Nasrin's gaming activity.

-Early in the P1 and P2 process participants were able to incorporate some of their concerns about wider ecological and global issues in the planning of their game narrative.
-In interview data Madiha (Interview.2.c) describes her own choice to address social media, Nasrin's choice to make a game on sea pollution and Xavier's topic of AI robots taking over the world.
-On a smaller scale some participant chose their hobbies or fan interests as game subjects: Ed choosing trains (Interview.1.) and Maggie, Pearl and Grandad choosing beekeeping.
+Participants were able to incorporate some of their concerns about wider ecological and global issues in the planning of their game narrative.
+In interview data Madiha (Interview.1.c) describes her own choice to address social media, Nasrin's choice to make a game on sea pollution and Xavier's topic of AI robots taking over the world.
+On a smaller scale some participant chose their hobbies or fan interests as game subjects: Ed choosing trains (Interview.2.b) and Maggie, Pearl, Toby and Clive choosing beekeeping (Interview 3.a).
 Interview data surfaced the identification with art as a hobby practice by Ed, Nasrin and Madiha.
 This was echoed in video data where both Madiha and Nasrin appeared to favour working with graphical elements and bringing characters to the game.
 Madiha created a collage which she brought in to use as the game's background.

-This section is not an attempt to exhaustively list initial imported uses of FoK and DoL, rather it details an important stage in a longer process.
-At times the practice of blending with either GDP concepts or technical tools is very rapid.
-For some participants the process of blending their interests with those of the game making program began immediately and intuitively as illustrated by  Mark(p)'s comments on Ed(c)'s use of the Piskel graphical art editor (Interview.1).
+The purpose of this section is not an attempt to exhaustively list initial imported uses of FoK and DoL, rather it serves to highlight an important stage in a longer process of agency development.
+At times the practice of initial combining of these repertoires with either GDP concepts or technical tools was very rapid.
+For some participants the process of blending their interests with those of the game making program began immediately and intuitively as illustrated by  Mark(p)'s comments on Ed(c)'s use of the Piskel graphical art editor (Interview.2.a).
 Other processes took longer to emerge, requiring more time or active effort to incorporate as described in the following section.

 <!-- Table of imported repertoires
 https://docs.google.com/spreadsheets/d/1EvMehUNHIGj0xRyrKgBxj5GwOGHwnTFw9EMBJ3Ot9Kc/edit?gid=1243995712#gid=1243995712 -->